LambdaSharp/ApiGateway-Challenge/README.md

     Be sure to `Deploy` the Api!
 Action drop down, `Deploy Api` on every change.

-    Check the network tab in chrome for the requests!
+    Check the network tab in chrome for the `To Do` app xhr requests!

     CORS issues?
 Did you add OPTIONS method that mapped to the lambda function?

+    Check CloudWatch logs.

 </details>

 ## Level 4 - Security

 - Host the To Do app code on AWS's S3 service.
 The repo is located here: https://github.com/skittleson/ToDoApp
-- Configure the Api to only allow requests from only that S3 static site using CORS.
+- Configure the Api to allow requests from ONLY that S3 static site using CORS.

-[AWS docs about S3 static site hosting](https://docs.aws.amazon.com/AmazonS3/latest/dev/WebsiteHosting.html) [AWS docs about CORS](https://docs.aws.amazon.com/apigateway/latest/developerguide/how-to-cors.html)
+[AWS docs about S3 static site hosting](https://docs.aws.amazon.com/AmazonS3/latest/dev/WebsiteHosting.html)

+[AWS docs about CORS](https://docs.aws.amazon.com/apigateway/latest/developerguide/how-to-cors.html)

 ## Boss Challenge

 ![boss](http://images2.fanpop.com/image/photos/10400000/Bowser-nintendo-villains-10403203-500-413.jpg)

 - Secure the `To Do` app using the API Gateway's **API Key** and **Usage Plans**.
-Add an API key to the `To Do` settings
+Add an API key in the settings of the `To Do` app.
-- Remove all "Access-Control-Allow" in code and only use API Gateway.
+- Remove all "Access-Control-Allow" headers in code and only use API Gateway for `OPTIONS` security.

 [AWS Reference for api key setup](https://docs.aws.amazon.com/apigateway/latest/developerguide/api-gateway-setup-api-key-with-console.html)